BeyondMicroControl/AsciiCAD/docs/decisions.md

 - [x] 5.
 Integrate new CADScript functions:  catalog list, place catalog item, blank box, text(string)  - v1.13
 - [ ] 6.
 Integrate new CADScript functions: line(override) and line (resolve), move/copy
 - [x] 7.
 Extend self-help documentation: display syntax and usage in an Ascii table - AsciiTable() became factually a generic function
 - [ ] 8.
-One single zone-sensitive pasteSink (instead of 3 confusing event handlers)
+One single zone-sensitive pasteSink (instead of 3 confusing event handlers), pasteSink anchor placed in the center and clipped when navigating over the grid edges

 ---